-In the event of a significant circumstance from the date of approval of the issue memorandum to the end of the subscription period the Company must publicly disclose information regarding the circumstance.
-Investors who have already agreed to subscribe for the issue before the information was publicly disclosed shall have the right to withdraw their consent within two trading days from the publication of the information.
-The Company may extend the subscription period due to the publication of the information..
-Such an extension of the subscription period may not take place without the approval of the Marketplace.
+If a significant event occurs during the subscription period, the Company shall disclose information regarding the event.
+Investors who have already agreed to subscribe to the issuance before the disclosure shall have the right to withdraw their consent within three trading days after the new information has been published.
+The Company may extend the subscription period due to the publication of such information.
+However, any extension of the subscription period shall require the approval of the Marketplace.
+Commentary